Calcoph/TeProcedural/README.md

         ...
     }
     ```
  3. Make sure that rules are bidirectional.

+    Enable the feature "validate" and run your code to see which rules are not.
+Validation will happen in Board::new().
+It is recommended to disable this feature when you make no changes to your Tile/Direction, since the results won't change and the performance of the validation is O(n²*m) where n is the amount of tiles and m the amount of directions.

     The code below is wrong:
     ```rust
     fn get_rules(&self) -> Box<dyn Fn(&MyTile, Direction) -> bool + '_> {
         match self {